Frequently Asked Questions about Advance Directives

-It is any written instructions you give relating to the provision of health care in the event you become unable to make your own decisions.
+It is any written instructions you give relating to the provision of healthcare in the event you become unable to make your own decisions.
 Examples of advance directives include: Living Wills, Durable Power of Attorney and Appointment of a Health Care Surrogate.
-Using a directive, you give specific instructions about your health care in certain situations, designate a person to act on your behalf in decision making, or a combination of the two.
+Using a directive allows you to give specific instructions about your healthcare in certain situations, designate a person to act on your behalf in decision making, or to do both.

-A Living Will is one kind of advance directive; however, at the present time in Florida the standard Living Will only pertains to situations involving a terminal illness.
-Many conditions and situations may arise which do not involve a terminal illness.
+A Living Will is one kind of Advance Directive; however, many conditions and situations may arise which do not involve a terminal illness.
 The Advance Directive – Living Will is an expanded form addressing terminal illnesses and other conditions.

 The term refers to a condition caused by a brain injury.
-The victim is unable to respond to his or her surroundings and is not aware of anything, even though the eyes may be open periodically.
-It is similar to a coma in that the person is unresponsive, but it is a permanent condition.
-A head injury, stroke or other events may result in this condition and a person may be kept alive indefinitely in this condition by artificial means.
+Victims are unable to respond to their surroundings and are not aware of anything, even though their eyes may open periodically.
+It is similar to a coma in that the person is unresponsive but is a permanent condition.
+A head injury, stroke or other event may result in this condition and a person may be kept alive indefinitely in this condition by artificial means.